tercen/change_from_baseline_example/README.md

 Input parameters|.
 ---|---
-`percentage`   | boolean, indicates to return the basechange as a percentage
+`percentage`   | logical, indicates if the basechange is retuend as a percentage

 Output relations|.
 ---|---